Stasi (first study on Jakob Ullmann’s Horos Meteoros)

 Fig. 1 — Stasi, installation view at Palais de Tokyo, Paris, 2013

 Fig. 2 — Stasi, listening setting at DOCVA Viafarini, Milan, 2013

-Francesco Fonassi is an italian artist, sonic researcher and musician operating in the field of live media, contemporary art, transmission art and experimental music since 2006.
+Francesco Fonassi (b.
+1986, Italy) is a sonic artist, independent researcher, musician, sound designer/producer working in the field of sound based performances, transmission/transmedial art and experimental music since 2006.

-His work, developed through actions, recordings, environmental configurations, radio transmissions, listening sessions, sculptural prototypes, experimental music and the creation of audiovisuals and sensory spaces, has been featured in institutions, museums, festivals and independent spaces in Europe, Asia and United States.
+His work, developed through actions, recordings, environmental configurations, radio transmissions, listening sessions, sculptural prototypes, installations and the creation of audiovisuals/sensory spaces, has been featured in institutions, museums, festivals and independent spaces in Europe, Asia and United States.